rajsinghtech/tsdnsproxy/README.md

 ## How It Works

-tsdnsproxy runs as a tsnet application on your tailnet, listening on UDP port 53.
+tsdnsproxy runs as a tsnet application on your tailnet, listening on configurable addresses (default: Tailscale IP port 53).
 When it receives DNS requests:

 1. Identifies the requesting node using LocalAPI whois
 2. Retrieves DNS grants from the node's capabilities